Sanjay Kalra

-Sanjay Kalra (born 18 April 1970) is an Indian endocrinologist working at Bharti Hospital, Karnal, Haryana.
+Sanjay Kalra (born 18 April 1970) is an Indian endocrinologist working at Bharti Hospital in Karnal, Haryana.
 Kalra is a former president of the Endocrine Society of India, the South Asian Federation of Endocrine Societies, and the Indian Professional Association for Transgender Health.
-He has also served on the executive council of the Research Society for Study of Diabetes in India.
-He has over 1,000 PubMed. indexed articles to his name, and has fostered bilateral and multilateral links between various African and Asian countries in the field of endocrinology.
-He has developed the terms glucokathexis, lipokathexis, glucocrinology, ipocrinology glycemic hygiene, endocrine hygiene, and ergonomic endocrinology.
-Additionally, he invented the GlucoCoper tool to assess the psychological coping mechanisms of people with diabetes.
-He has also published the concepts of diabetes fatigue syndrome, euthymia in diabetes, quaternary prevention in endocrinology, and quinary prevention.
+He has also served on the executive council of the Research Society for the Study of Diabetes in India.

+Kalra has more than 1,000 PubMed-indexed articles to his credit, and has contributed to strengthening bilateral and multilateral collaborations between various African and Asian countries in the field of endocrinology.
+He has developed several terms and concepts, including glucokathexis, lipokathexis, glucocrinology, ipocrinology, glycaemic hygiene, endocrine hygiene, and ergonomic endocrinology.

+He also invented the GlucoCoper tool to assess psychological coping mechanisms in people with diabetes.
+In addition, he has published work on the concepts of diabetes fatigue syndrome, euthymia in diabetes, quaternary prevention in endocrinology, and quinary prevention.

 Education

-Kalra is a graduate of Christian Medical College, Ludhiana.
-He completed his post-graduation (MD) in Medicine at Pandit Bhagwat Dayal Sharma Post Graduate Institute of Medical Sciences, Rohtak, and fellowship (DM) in Endocrinology and Metabolism at All India Institutes of Medical Sciences, New Delhi.
+Kalra graduated from Christian Medical College, Ludhiana.
+He completed his postgraduation (MD) in Medicine at Pandit Bhagwat Dayal Sharma Post Graduate Institute of Medical Sciences, Rohtak, and his fellowship (DM) in Endocrinology and Metabolism at the All India Institute of Medical Sciences, New Delhi.

-Professional Contribution
+Professional contribution

-Kalra has established Bharti Hospital, Karnal, which provides clinical care, research, training, and education in endocrinology.
-As executive editor (2011–15), he worked to establish the Indian Journal of Endocrinology and Metabolism (IJEM) as India's second-best scientific journal (Google Metrix).
-He also serves as an executive editor, Thyroid Research and Practice, and associate editor, Diabetic Medicine Editor, Diabetic Medicine (UK).
-He works as an international advisory member for various journals, including US Endocrinology, Sri Lankan Journal of Diabetes Endocrinology and Metabolism (SLJDEM), Journal of Pakistan Medical Association8, and Journal of Diabetes Endocrinology Association of Nepal (JDEAN).
+Kalra established Bharti Hospital in Karnal, which offers clinical care, research, training, and education in endocrinology.
+As executive editor (2011–15), he played a role in strengthening the Indian Journal of Endocrinology and Metabolism (IJEM), which became recognised as India's second-highest-ranked scientific journal according to Google Metrics.
+He also serves as executive editor of Thyroid Research and Practice and associate editor of Diabetic Medicine (UK).
+In addition, he is an international advisory board member for several journals, including US Endocrinology, the Sri Lankan Journal of Diabetes, Endocrinology and Metabolism (SLJDEM), the Journal of Pakistan Medical Association, and the Journal of Diabetes and Endocrinology Association of Nepal (JDEAN).

-As a founder member and past President, Kalra has contributed to setting up and strengthening the South Asian Federation of Endocrine Societies (SAFES).
-This contribution has been acknowledged by neighbouring countries, and he has been awarded Fellowship and Life Membership of Sri Lanka College of Endocrinologists (SLCE), as well as life membership of Pakistan Endocrine Society (PES).
+As a founder member and past president, Kalra has contributed to the establishment and growth of the South Asian Federation of Endocrine Societies (SAFES).
+His contributions have been recognised in neighbouring countries, and he has been awarded Fellowship and Life Membership of the Sri Lanka College of Endocrinologists (SLCE), as well as life membership of the Pakistan Endocrine Society (PES).

-Contribution to science and evidence base of Insulin therapy
+Contribution to science and evidence base of insulin therapy

-As of January 2024, Kalra has over 23,000 citations of his publications along with an H index of 68 and an i10-index of 439.
-His main focus has been insulin therapy.
+As of January 2024, Kalra has more than 23,000 citations of his publications, with an h-index of 68 and an i10-index of 439.
+His primary area of focus has been insulin therapy.